 Now Jesus did heal people with no faith and sometimes He healed people with little faith.
 And sometimes He healed people with great faith.
 But this was not a healing, first of all.
 No healing here.
 This is salvation.
 If your sins are forgiven, my friend, you're saved.
 Right?
 That's what it is.
 Jesus saved the man from his sin.
 This is salvation.
 And this indicates where the faith of the man was directed.
 It was directed at the matter of sin in his heart.

-Strangely, no one spoke, at least the narrative doesn't indicate anybody spoke.
+Strangely, no one spoke.
+At least the narrative doesn't indicate anybody spoke.
 They didn't make any requests, and that's common, that's usual in the healing accounts.
-And the man comes in, he's lying there in his paralyzed condition before Jesus.
+And the man comes in.
+He's lying there in his paralyzed condition before Jesus.
 Jesus looks right at what's in his mind.
 He said, "Friend," and let me tell you something, God doesn't call people "friend" lightly.
-Matthew and Mark say He also said, "Son."
+Matthew and Mark say He also said, "son."
 So he was both a friend and a son.
-"Son," Matthew writes, "take courage."
+"Son," Matthew writes, take carriage...“take courage."
 "Friend, your sins are forgiven you," pluperfect in the Greek, means a permanent condition.
 "Your sins are and always will be forgiven."

-How interesting, and we close with this, all the Pharisees, all the Sadducees, all their self-righteousness are unforgiven.
-And one poor, prisoner, blind and oppressed, one sad, wretched, vile, outcast sinner with a penitent heart desperately want to get right in front of Jesus and have his sin exposed and forgiven, and he's forgiven.
-It's like Luke 18, the publican beating on his breast is forgiven, and the Pharisee who told God how good he was was not.
+How interesting, and we close with this, all the Pharisees, all the Sadducees — all their self-righteousness — are unforgiven.
+And one poor, prisoner, blind, and oppressed, one sad, wretched, vile, outcast sinner with a penitent heart desperately wants to get right in front of Jesus and have his sin exposed and forgiven, and he's forgiven.
+It's like Luke 18, the publican beating on his breast is forgiven, and the Pharisee who told God how good he was, was not.
 Here it is.
 Two kinds of people get in front of Jesus, the self-righteous and the wretched.
-The wretched are forgiven, the self-righteous are deluded and damned.
+The wretched are forgiven.
+The self-righteous are deluded and damned.
 Which are you?
 Jesus came to save the sinners and that day, at that moment, He forgave that man's sins permanently based on his faith and his repentance.
-He did that for me one day, did that for most of you, didn't He?, one day.
+He did that for me one day, did that for most of you, didn't He, one day?
 One day Jesus said, "Your sins are forgiven, friend, son."
 And that was it forever.
 That's the Christian gospel.
 Do you know that forgiveness?
 Have you received that forgiveness?
 Join me in prayer.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).